 Gasoline is a liquid produced from refined petroleum used to fuel combustion engines.
 It is the most used fuel in the world.

 Propane is a liquefied petroleum gas stored inside a compressed tank.
-It converts to a gas as it releases from pressure.
+It converts to a gas as it is released from pressure.

 Are There Differences in Gas and Propane Supply?

 You can find gas stations almost anywhere.
-Propane is widely available as well, but you may not be able to find it in near where you live.
+Propane is also widely available, but you may not be able to find it near where you live.

-Also, while you can buy propane containers at a variety of stores, it is more cost-effective to have them refilled than to replace the entire tank.
-This may be less or more of an issue depending on how much propane you use.
-If you are a business that relies on generators every day, the ability to refill tanks may be a major consideration.
+Also, while you can buy propane containers at various stores, having them refilled is more cost-effective than replacing the entire tank.
+Depending on how much propane you use, this may be less or more of an issue.
+If you are a business that relies on generators daily, the ability to refill tanks may be a significant consideration.

 Which Fuel Is Better for the Environment?

-When comparing propane generators vs gas generators, environmental impact is an important factor.
-Propane is much more clean burning than gasoline.
+Environmental impact is an essential factor when comparing propane generators vs. gas generators.
+Propane is much more clean-burning than gasoline.
 According to the National Propane Gas Association, propane releases much less carbon dioxide, carbon monoxide, nitrogen oxide, and hydrocarbons than any other fossil fuel.

 Because it burns cleaner, propane will not leave residue in your carburetor or spark plugs.
 It is less toxic for human beings as well.
 Unlike gasoline, propane tanks emit no toxic fumes when in storage.